-The survivors who speak have a variety of Holocaust experiences that they will share.
+The survivors and their descendants who speak have a variety of Holocaust experiences that they will share.
 They are not historians; rather they are living witnesses who will testify regarding their individual experience.
 Some are:

 All survivors have an important story to tell, and when inviting a speaker to your school or organization, we request that you be sensitive to and appreciative of each of their unique experiences.

 We have also launched the Next Generation Speakers Bureau (NGSB) training program to guarantee that storytelling remains a hallmark of Holocaust education long after survivors are no longer around to meet with and inspire students.

 For questions, please contact Penny Savryn, Program Coordinator, at PennyS@jfcs.org or 415-449-3717.